curvance/Curvance-CantinaCompetition/CANTINA_README.md

 Additionally, a new "Dynamic Liquidation Engine" or DLE allows for more nuanced position management inside the system.
 The DLE facilitates aggressive asset support and elevated collateralization ratios paired with reduced base liquidation penalties.
 In periods of low volatility, users will experience soft liquidations.
 But, when volatility is elevated, users may experience more aggressive or complete liquidation of positions.

 Bad debt is minimized via a "Bad Debt Socialization" system.
 When a user's debt is greater than their collateral assets, the entire user's account can be liquidated with lenders paying any collateral shortfall.

 #### Collateral Tokens

 Curvance's cTokens are ERC4626 compliant.
 However, they follow their own design flow modifying underlying mechanisms such as totalAssets following a vesting mechanism in compounding vaults but a direct conversion in basic or "primitive" vaults.

 The "cToken" employs two different methods of engaging with the Curvance protocol.
 Users can deposit an unlimited amount of assets, which may or may not benefit from some form of auto compounded yield.

 Users can at any time, choose to "post" their cTokens as collateral inside the Curvance Protocol, unlocking their ability to borrow against these assets.
 Posting collateral carries restrictions, not all assets inside Curvance can be collateralized, and if they can, they have a "Collateral Cap" which restricts the total amount of exogeneous risk introduced by each asset into the system.
 Rehypothecation of collateral assets has also been removed from the system, reducing the likelihood of introducing systematic risk to the broad DeFi landscape.

 These caps can be updated as needed by the DAO and should be configured based on "sticky" onchain liquidity in the corresponding asset.

-The vaults have the ability to have their compounding, minting, or redemption functionality paused.
+The vaults can have their compounding, minting, or redemption functionality paused.
 Modifying the maximum mint, deposit, withdrawal, or redemptions possible.

 "Safe" versions of functions have been added that introduce additional reentry and update protection logic to minimize risks when integrating Curvance into external protocols.